Using Fuse & Linking Fireworks

 The legal situation with fireworks fuse

-It is legal for consumers to buy additional fuse for attaching to their fireworks.
+Consumers can buy additional fuse for attaching to their fireworks.
 However, some types of fuse are only intended for professionals and are no longer sold to the public.

 “the preparation, assembly, disassembly and fusing of firework displays at the place of intended use;”